 Her music explores various sides of New Music, ranging from unconventional instrumental techniques and experiments with music theatre elements with complex structural, rhythmic components (Ein Brief, Silberklang, opera Alles über Sally), or being influenced by dramatic and expressive dramaturgy of Romantic masters (Untitled for choir and orchestra, Cello Concerto), towards depicting elegant stylistic textures of music of Neo-Baroque (Variation, CPE Bach Cadences, Sonata for Giuseppe Tartini).

-Among commissions, are: UDK Mendelssohn Wettbewerb for new work Fantasie, Ensemble Quillo for an opera Alles über Sally in collaboration with Staatsoper dramaturge Jens Schroth and Kinderoper “Sterntaler”, Berliner Camerata for cadences for BACH CD released on Label ClassicClips, from Zafraan ensemble in Berlin’s Tanz-Uferstudios with piece “Stimme im Schatten”, from duos and quartets for Unerhörte New Music Series on Kafka Projects , Poetry Slam from Junge Deutsche Philharmonie, Hamburger Philharmoniker, directed by Kent Nagano, Beethoven -Sadikova Project from Elbphilharmonie and upcoming Opera production at Radialsystem.
+Among commissions, are: UDK Mendelssohn Wettbewerb for new work Fantasie, Ensemble Quillo for an opera Alles über Sally in collaboration with Staatsoper dramaturge Jens Schroth and Kinderoper “Sterntaler”, Berliner Camerata for cadences for BACH CD released on Label ClassicClips, from Zafraan ensemble in Berlin’s Tanz-Uferstudios with piece “Stimme im Schatten”, from duos and quartets for Unerhörte New Music Series on Kafka Projects , Poetry Slam from Junge Deutsche Philharmonie, Hamburger Philharmoniker, directed by Kent Nagano, Beethoven -Sadikova Project from Elbphilharmonie and Opera production Der Ring des Nibelungen at Radialsystem and Elbphilharmonie.

 In 2017 Julian Steckel gave the premier of Aziza Sadikova’s Cello Concerto with Philharmonisches Orchester Heidelberg under direction of Elias Grandy.
-A percussion concerto Lichtscherben , performed by star percussionist Simone Rubino, received great acclaim at Beethovensaal in Stuttgart with SWR orchestra and now is part of his repertoire.
+A percussion concerto Lichtscherben , performed by star percussionist Simone Rubino in 2019, received great acclaim at Beethovensaal in Stuttgart with SWR orchestra and now is part of his repertoire.

 Aziza Sadikova is featured in concerts at Berliner Philharmonie, Elbphilharmonie Hamburg, Berlin Radialsystem, Berlin Konzerthaus, Leishalle Hamburg, Beethovensaal Stuttgart, Stadthalle Heidelberg, Staatstheater Ingolstadt, Uferstudios Berlin, Queen Elisabeth Hall, Barbican Pit Theatre, Meierhold Theatre Moscow, Bayerische Akademie der Schonen Kunste, Theatre Münster, Kaunas Philharmonie,Thomaskirche Leipzig.